 Offers in-depth study of normative development and individual differences in children's social and emotional lives within the context of current theory and research.
 Topics include emotion regulation; temperament; attachment theory; the role of parents, peers, and siblings in the socialization process; and cultural and gender influences on development.
 Turner.

-PSYC 336 Seminar in the Psychology of the Disturbed Child and Adolescent (F-1,2)
+PSYC 336 Childhood Psychopathology (F-1,2)

 4 sem. hrs.
 Prereq.: PSYC 235 or PSYC 236 and consent of the instructor.